TAILOR-UoB/collaboration-exchange-fund/README.md

 ## Great!
 Can I apply?

-The Collaboration Exchange fund is open to all PhD students from one of the [54 TAILOR partners](https://tailor-network.eu/partners/) (for exchanges involving a [TAILOR network member](https://tailor-network.eu/network-members/) or a lab not currently part of the TAILOR network you should apply to the [Connectivity Fund](https://tailor-network.eu/connectivity-fund/)).
-You need a great idea to do excellent AI research within the broad ara of *Trustworthy AI through Integrating Learning, Optimisation and Reasining*, an invitation letter from your hosting lab, and a letter of support from the main TAILOR scientist of your organisation.
+The Collaboration Exchange fund is open to all PhD students from one of the 54 TAILOR partners.
+The host lab also has to belong to a TAILOR partner\*.
+You need a great idea to do excellent AI research within the broad area of *Trustworthy AI through Integrating Learning, Optimisation and Reasining*, and have an invitation letter from your hosting lab, and a letter of support from the main TAILOR scientist of your organisation.

+\*Please note that for research visits involving non-partners and a TAILOR member there is a separate TAILOR [Connectivity Fund](https://tailor-network.eu/connectivity-fund/)).

 ## Research Visits Goals